osuosl/timesync/source/draft_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 ``/times?activity=:activityslug``
-    Filters results to a set of time entries with a specfied activity slug.
+    Filters results to a set of time entries with a specified activity slug.

 ?start=:date
 ~~~~~~~~~~~~